-Images shot with Ilford Pan 400 in Canon Sure Shot AF-7
+Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

-So I bought some Ilford Pan 400 – a film that seems common in Asia but unavailable in the US or the UK – and did exactly that.
+So I bought some inexpensive Ilford Pan 400 and did exactly that.

 In the meantime, I’d returned to Shanghai with half an unshot roll still in the camera, which meant I could get some bonus photographs of what is really now my adopted home town.

 And so, not really knowing how they would turn out, that’s what I did.